Seahawks take Michigan State DL Malik McDowell with 35th pick in second round

 And it means the Seahawks moved down nine spots to acquire four additional picks in the draft after entering the draft with just seven picks, which would have been the team’s fewest since Pete Carroll and John Schneider took over in 2010.

 The Seahawks were thought interested in adding some young depth to the defensive line, where three of its projected starters for 2017 are 30 or over — Bennett, Cliff Avril and tackle Athyba Rubin.
+Both Avril and Rubin have contracts that run through 2018 but also have high salary cap numbers in 2018 that could force the team to make decisions on their future following the 2017 season.

 Seattle had also added little to the interior of its defensive line in the off-season, further heightening the need to add through the draft.